Season 24 Episode 1a

 Season 24 Episode 2

 The episode is pretty much shot by shot the same episode as the original.
-The only two differences are the animation, and Lance Armstrong is removed and replaced by Uncle Slam.
-They even kept the same "And Now a Word From Us Kids," which I thought was amazing because it is one of my all time favorites.
+The only two differences are the animation, and Lance Armstrong being removed and replaced by Uncle Slam.
+They even kept the same "And Now a Word From Us Kids," which I thought was amazing because it is one of my all-time favorites.
 At this point in the series, I don't think that it is really fair to dock the episodes for the animation style.
 It has already been 9 seasons since the animation style switched, so I don't mind the new animation.
-However, the removal of Lance, and replacement of Uncle Slam seemed a bit clunky.
-Don't get me wrong, I think that it was right for Lance to be removed from the episode, but there are so many real life athletes who have fought and won tough battles with cancer that the Arthur team could've chosen to fit the role.
-Plus, the Uncle Slam part was kind of strange, with Binky just handing Francine a crumpled up peice of paper without saying why was strange.
+However, the removal of Lance and replacement of Uncle Slam seemed a bit clunky.
+Don't get me wrong, I think that it was right for Lance to be removed from the episode, but there are so many real-life athletes who have fought and won tough battles with cancer that the Arthur team could've chosen to fit the role.
+Plus, the Uncle Slam part was kind of strange, with Binky just handing Francine a crumpled-up piece of paper without saying why was strange.

 Overall, despite my one complaint, this episode is a classic, and children will be able to relate to it for years.
 I love how the Arthur team realized that the episode was perfect, and didn't need any changes other than the removal of Lance.
 Hey, they even kept in Mrs. MacGrady's spatula Flip and the cook/ banker Skip Bitterman!
 Can't wait to see this on the air for years to come and share about it with everyone!